Joseph-Sailor-Usher/personality-heuristic/README.md

 ## Summary

-This document proposes a framework for Artificial General Intelligence (AGI) based on three core cognitive functions:
+This document proposes a framework for Artificial Intelligence agents based on three core cognitive functions:

 - **What** – Object recognition and conceptualization from experience.
 - **Why** – Causal discovery and hypothesis testing via the scientific method.